Category Archives: Learning and Support

 • Protect yourself against fraud and high-pressure sales tactics

-If you are interested in setting up an appointment with one of the Teton Valley counselors, please call 208-274-3252.
+If you are interested in setting up an appointment with one of the Teton Valley counselors, please call 765-720-7779.
 You can also call the main SHIBA office, 800-247-4422, with your questions.
 That office maintains an appointment scheduling system.
-Appointments can be done remotely via phone or in person.
+Appointments can be held remotely via phone or in person.

 About Teton Valley VITA